precondition/precondition.github.io/_posts/2020-08-06-pressing-e-with-the-thumb.md

 * Added a testimonial from an anonymous RSTHD user
 * Added a paragraph on the benefits of <kbd>E</kbd> on the thumb
 * Developed a little bit on why I gave up on <kbd>E</kbd> thumb

+10 September Update :
+* Added ANISHTRO to the list of Malt-like layouts

 <!-- https://community.keyboard.io/t/maltron-layouts/98 -->
 <!-- https://mathematicalmulticore.wordpress.com/category/keyboards/ -->